efJerryYang/efJerryYang/README.md

 ## About Me

-- I'm Jerry Yang, a CS student at HITSZ.
-I will start pursuing MS CSE (CS76) at UCSD in Fall 2024.
+- I'm Jerry Yang, MS CSE (CS76) at UCSD.
+I am actively seeking 25 summer internships and full-time positions afterwards.
-- Currently focusing on synthesis, have some knowledge about operating system and machine learning.
+- Currently focusing on backend development, have some knowledge about functional programming, operating system and machine learning.
 - Always interested in building a stock trading bot using automated trading strategies. <!-- You can find me @... in https://www.quantconnect.com/ -->

 ## GitHub Stats